What It's Like to Tell Your Boss That You're HIV Positive

 “He honestly was like, ‘You’re gonna make loads of money,’” says Alice, considering their relationship prior to his disclosure.
 “We were working really closely together, starting to do other projects.”

 “I gave up hairdressing.
-It was demoralising with all that going on,” he says.
+It was demoralizing with all that going on,” he says.
 “I got really depressed about it and hid away from the world for a couple of months and lived off my savings for a while.
 And then I went to sign on.
 I had no other option.”
 Carberry has since moved to Brighton.
-As well as setting up a blog detailing his journey, he now manages a sexual health website for the METRO Charity.
+As well as setting up a blog detailing his journey, he now manages a sexual-health website for the METRO Charity.

 There’s a definite sense that fighting, even if you’re on the right side of the law, is difficult, if not impossible.
 While Shaun may yet find himself in an employment tribunal, Alice chose to avoid a lengthy and expensive trial.
 As Jayce Carberry was self-employed, he has no case at all.